-Identifies eight major food allergens in the U.S.: milk, egg, fish (e.g., bass, flounder, or cod), Crustacean shellfish (e.g., crab, lobster, or shrimp), tree nuts (e.g., almonds, pecans, or walnuts), wheat, peanuts, and soybeans.
+Identifies nine major allergens in the U.S.: milk, egg, fish, (e.g., bass, flounder, or cod), Crustacean shellfish (e.g., crab, lobster, or shrimp), tree nuts (e.g., almonds, pecans, or walnuts), wheat, peanuts, soybeans, and sesame.
 FALCPA requires that major allergens be declared, in plain English, on ingredient labels.
-Starting January 1, 2023, FALCPA will require sesame, the ninth major food allergen, to be declared on ingredient labels.
+As of January 1, 2023, FALCPA requires sesame, the ninth major food allergen, to be declared on ingredient labels.
 Statements advising that products may/might contain or are made in shared facilities with a food allergen are purely voluntary.